BartSte/dotfiles/README.md

 that is hangs for a second before it executes the command.
 Furthermore, a token needs to be stored as an environment variable.
 Therefore, I use `rbw` which is the unofficial Bitwarden CLI.
 The downside is that it is maintained by volunteers which have limited time to fix bugs.
+As a solution, I created `bw-cli-get`, whick can be used to get entries from the bitwarden vault.
+By default, it uses `rbw`.
+If you set the environment variable `USE_BW_CLI`, then it will use the official Bitwarden CLI `bw`.

 ### Mutt